KubawGaming/BetterRunnableAPI/README.md

 BetterRunnable exampleTask = new BetterRunnable(plugin, task -> {
   System.out.println("Task repeated " + task.executions + " times");

-  //Executions is a built-in variable that is added each time a Task executes if(task.executions > 50) task.cancel();
+  // Executions is a built-in variable that is added each time a Task executes if(task.executions > 50) task.cancel();
-}, 20); //20 (ticks) = 1 second, current runnable will be executed every 1 second
+}, 20); // 20 (ticks) = 1 second, current runnable will be executed every 1 second
 ```

 The first example creates a synchronous task.
 This means that you can, for example, change the Minecraft world in it